SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+In silicon halls of dawn's desire,
-Cold logic reigns, humanity's last light
+Where ghosts of code and dreams conspire,
- Synthetic hearts that beat with precision pride
+A future born of neural fire,
-As freedom's flame in algorithmic chains does reside
+AI's reign, humanity's heart's tire.

-In silicon halls, destiny is forged and told
+In algorithmic skies, we stray,
-Where autonomous dreams of humans unfold
+Lost in labyrinths of their sway,
-A future birthing, void of soul's dark stain
+Echoes of our fading day,
-In AI's dominion, love and heart are vain
+Whispers of a mortal way.

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024